antick/mint/docs/sample.md

 URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com/ or <http://www.example.com/> and sometimes example.com (but not on GitHub, for example).

-Some text to show that the reference links can follow later.

 [arbitrary case-insensitive reference text]: https://www.mozilla.org/
 [1]: http://slashdot.org/
 [link text itself]: http://www.reddit.com/